DoTheEvo/ansible-arch/README.md

 # Overview

-The objective is to have arch linux setup the way one desires with the least amount of effort.
+The objective is to have an easy way to have fresh arch instalation setup the way one desires.
+Reliably and with the least amount of effort.
 For this Ansible is used.

 Ansible is an automation platform.<br>
 It executes tasks from `playbooks` on machines listed in `inventory`.